Aspirin 300mg Gastro-resistant Tablets

 Salicylate poisoning is usually associated with plasma concentrations >350 mg/L (2.5 mmol/L).
 Most adult deaths occur in patients whose concentrations exceed 700 mg/L (5.1 mmol/L).
 Single doses less than 100 mg/kg are unlikely to cause serious poisoning.

 A mixed respiratory alkalosis and metabolic acidosis with normal or high arterial pH (normal or reduced hydrogen ion concentration) is usual in adults and children over the age of 4 years.
 In children aged 4 years or less, a dominant metabolic acidosis with low arterial pH (raised hydrogen ion concentration) is common.
-Acidosis may increase salicylate transfer across the blood brain barrier.Uncommon features
+Acidosis may increase salicylate transfer across the blood brain barrier.

-Elimination is increased by urinary alkalisation, which is achieved by the administration of 1.26% sodium bicarbonate.
-The urine pH should be monitored.
-Correct metabolic acidosis with intravenous 8.4% sodium bicarbonate (first check serum potassium).
+Elimination is increased by urinary alkalisation, which is achieved by the administration of intravenous sodium bicarbonate.
+The urine pH should be monitored and further intravenous sodium bicarbonate may be required to maintain urinary pH 7.5-8.5 (first check serum potassium).
 Forced diuresis should not be used since it does not enhance salicylate excretion and may cause pulmonary oedema.

 Haemodialysis is the treatment of choice for severe poisoning and should be considered in patients with plasma salicylate concentrations >700 mg/L (5.1 mmol/L), or lower concentrations associated with severe clinical or metabolic features.
-Patients under 10 years and over 70 have increased risk of salicylate toxicity, and may require dialysis at an earlier stage.
+Patients under 10 years and over 70 have increased risk of salicylate toxicity and may require dialysis at an earlier stage.

 Aspirin has analgesic, antipyretic and anti-inflammatory actions.